 If your provider offers you a basic annuity with a ‘guaranteed annuity rate’ this will be hard to match in the market – however shop around to check.

-If you have a very limited life expectancy, an annuity may not be the right option for you.
+If you have a very limited life expectancy, an annuity might not be the right option for you.

 Think carefully about whether you need to provide an income for your partner or another dependant after you die.

 What happens when you die?

 If you have a single annuity and no other features, your pension stops when you die.
 Otherwise, the tax rules vary depending on your age as shown below.

 If you die before age 75